 About the Research

-At Hinge, we’ve helped hundreds of professional services firms understand their buyers and win more business.
-And when we’re not helping our clients, we’re busy researching the industry.
-In fact, we’ve studied over 20,000 buyers and sellers, giving us unparalleled insight into the professional services industry.
+At Hinge, we’ve studied over 30,000 buyers and sellers, giving us unparalleled insight into the professional services industry.

 - Accounting & Financial Services